 Domestic Violence Defense Lawyer in Milwaukee

 Have you been accused of domestic violence?
-If so, contact the experienced and understanding Milwaukee criminal defense lawyers at Hart Powell, S.C. today.
-Wisconsin’s legal system is very strict when it comes to domestic violence accusations and many districts have a mandatory arrest policy for police who respond to a domestic violence call.
+If so, contact the experienced and understanding Milwaukee domestic violence defense attorney at Hart Powell, S.C. today.
+Wisconsin’s legal system is very strict when it comes to domestic violence accusations.
+Many districts have a mandatory arrest policy for police who respond to a domestic violence call.
 Accusations of domestic violence can tarnish an individual’s reputation in their community, with friends and family, and beyond.
-In addition to the potential criminal penalties a domestic violence conviction can carry, you may have trouble finding housing and employment in the future, and lose certain valuable rights.
+In addition to the potential criminal penalties a domestic violence conviction can carry, you may have trouble finding housing and employment in the future and lose certain valuable rights.

-Do not submit a plea or try to explain your side of the story before speaking with an experienced criminal defense attorney such as those at Hart Powell, S.C..
+Do not submit a plea or try to explain your side of the story before speaking with an experienced domestic violence defense attorney in Milwaukee, such as those at our law firm.
 Many accusations of domestic violence are exaggerated or entirely false, but if you try to explain that without the help of a lawyer, you may end up incriminating yourself accidentally.
 Every case is different, so it is important to have an experienced Milwaukee domestic violence defense attorney review the details of your case and build a strong defense on your behalf.
 To learn more about your legal rights and how to protect yourself from conviction and severe penalties, call Hart Powell, S.C. at (414) 271-9595 to discuss your case today.

 Table Of Contents